Donald Trump Says He Started Taking Hydroxychloroquine Prophylactically Weeks Ago

-President Donald Trump revealed that he started taking the medication Hydroxychlorroquine prophylactically weeks ago amid the coronavirus pandemic.
-He told the detail during a Roundtable discussion he had with restaurant executives and industry leaders.
+U.S. President Donald Trump revealed that he started taking the medication hydroxychloroquine prophylactically weeks ago amid the coronavirus pandemic.
+He shared the detail during a roundtable discussion he had with restaurant executives and industry leaders.

-“A lot of good things have come out about the [hydroxychrloroquine]… a lot of good things have come out.
+“A lot of good things have come out about [hydroxychloroquine]… a lot of good things have come out.
 You’d be surprised at how many people are taking it, especially the frontline workers, before you catch it.
 The frontline workers, many many are taking it.
 I happen to be taking it,” the president stated.

-The drug has been used for treating malaria for decades.
+The drug has been used to treat malaria for decades.
 It became controversial after the president mentioned it several times during his daily coronavirus updates as a viable treatment for the novel coronavirus, although no studies corroborated his advice.

 “I’m taking it, hydroxychloroquine.
 Right now, yeah.”